 1 Structured XML files that conform to Apple's PLIST document type definition

-Multi-tenant Munki is a hierarchical structure of several, nested Munki repositories with files "copied" down the hierarchy of directories.
+Multi-Tenant Munki is a hierarchical structure of nested Munki repositories with files "copied" down the hierarchy of directories.
 This allows for the Endpoint Services (EPS) team to provide centrally-managed packages while allowing different units at the University to have their own departmental repositories.

 - The global level contains software available for all users of the Multi-tenant Munki system.
 The global level only contains free software.